Proposals to increase rights

-The problems relating to researchers’ career development –– can be traced back to the introduction of the academic career system Tenure Track.
+The problems relating to researchers’ career development – an issue that has been raised by a researcher network at KTH – can be traced back to the introduction of the academic career system Tenure Track.
 It is in itself a successful and positive reform, she says.

 “It has strengthened our international recruitment, reduced the risk of academic nepotism and weeded out any lack of clarity and shortcuts into the system.
 But its clarity means that the system creates barriers for employees outside Tenure Track, including researchers and lecturers.
 Both these categories of employee are important for KTH, but researchers’ conditions in relation to Tenure Track have been particularly poorly defined,” says Katja Grillner.

 Researchers can, however, apply for a docent position.
 The working group is now also proposing that researchers who are docents are given the right to examine at postgraduate level.

 With regard to researchers’ teaching time, Katja Grillner can see several explanations for why many teach despite it not being their original plan.

 “You can end up taking on a teaching role because you’re good at it.
 A researcher is also easier to recruit and some may want to handpick their teachers.
 But we shouldn’t be recruiting in that way.
 It should be a process involving open competition.”

 All areas of activity that involve researchers who do a lot of teaching will now be urged to analyse how the situation has come about.
 The reasons may vary.
 Are there associate professors and professors who do not do any teaching at all?
 Is there a shortage of teaching staff?